 I am currently researching LGBT choirs and orchestras in London, Rome and Warsaw, exploring the transformation of queer European citizenship and transnational activism in a post-Stonewall era.
-My monograph ‘Sámi Musical Performance and the Politics of Indigeneity in Northern Europe’ (2015) examines the role of Sámi popular music in shaping the politics of sovereignty, time, place, cultural heritage and transnationalism.
-I am lead editor of the book ‘Music, Indigeneity, Digital Media’ (2017) which draws together the work of leading international scholars of Indigenous music.
+My monograph ‘Sámi Musical Performance and the Politics of Indigeneity in Northern Europe’ (2015) examined the role of Sámi popular music in shaping the politics of sovereignty, time, place, cultural heritage and transnationalism.
+I was lead editor of the book ‘Music, Indigeneity, Digital Media’ (2017) which drew together the work of leading international scholars of Indigenous music.
 In addition, I have published articles and book chapters on Indigenous feminism, festivals, television music documentaries, Eurovision, and the politics of cultural repatriation.
 More recently, I have begun to explore the medium of the blog to disseminate current work, knowledge and embodied experiences.

 I am co-founder and chair of the LGBTQ+ Music Study Group which promotes academic inquiry into issues of gender and sexuality, creates a support system for members of the LGBTQ+ community, and serves as a consulting body for wider issues of diversity and inclusion.
 Currently, I serve on the editorial board of the Journal of the Royal Musical Association (JRMA) and contribute to the work of the newly founded Equality, Diversity, Inclusion in Music Studies network (EDIMS).
-In 2015 I was programme committee member for the Society for Ethnomusicology (SEM) Annual Conference in 2015.
-Academic events I have co-organised and co-convened include the Grieg Research School in Trondheim (2018), the Berlin ethnomusicology research group BEAM (2012-5), the International Doctoral Workshop in Ethnomusicology at the Center for World Music (2012-4) and the symposium Music, Indigeneity, Digital Media, at Royal Holloway (2010).
-I regularly present at international conferences and am often invited to speak at academic events, including as a keynote speaker at a symposium on Nordic popular music at the Rhythmic Music Conservatory, Copenhagen in 2013.
+In 2015 I was programme committee member for the Society for Ethnomusicology (SEM) Annual Conference.
+Academic events I have co-organised and co-convened include the Grieg Research School (Trondheim, 2018), the Berlin ethnomusicology research group BEAM (2012-5), and the International Doctoral Workshop in Ethnomusicology at the Center for World Music (2012-4).
+I am often invited to speak at academic and public events, including as a keynote speaker at a symposium on Nordic popular music at the Rhythmic Music Conservatory, Copenhagen in 2013.